theflakes/jve/README.md

 Options:
-    -d, --delimiter ','             Value to use to seperate key value output -f, --fields 'a.b.c.d,a.b.e'    Comma seperated list of keys in dot notation -k, --key 'name_of_key'         Only examine logs where the specified key exists -s, --string 'string'           Only examine logs where the specified key's value
+    -d, --delimiter ','             Value to use to seperate key value output
+                                    - when using a new line delimiter, array values will be comma seperated -f, --fields 'a.b.c.d,a.b.e'    Comma seperated list of keys in dot notation -k, --key 'name_of_key'         Only examine logs where the specified key exists -s, --string 'string'           Only examine logs where the specified key's value